HodardCodeclub/BtterSolange/README.md

 -> Go into your browser and type _localhost/bs/admin_.
 -> If all was done successfully, you will find a login page.
 -> Use admin@gmail.com as username and 123456 as password.
+-> Use better@gmail.com as username and better as password.
+-> Use solange@gmail.com as username and solange as password.

 * To add new user